eyrelab/wearables-dashboard/Readme.md

 - `rr`: Respiratory rate (number of breaths per minute)
 - `rmssd`: Root mean squared standard deviation.
 This is an indicator of heart rate variability
 - `calib`: Calibrated.
 The device records the patient's skin temperature, which is usually lower than their core body temperature.
 A calibrated temperature is one that has been adjusted to account for this difference.

+The example data is real data recorded by one of the wearables devices, but it was being worn by a member of our team, not a patient.
+What difference do you think this might make to the data?

 #### Questions:
 Do you understand all the column headings?